meltwater/mlabs-koa/docs/README.md

 ## Dependencies

-The `createDependencies` function will be passed an object with `log` and `config`.
+The `createDependencies` function will be passed an object with `log` (a [Logger]) and `config` (a [confit] config object).
+Use `config.get('a:b:c')` to pass configuration to dependencies.

 The following dependencies must be registered in `createDependencies`:

 - `log`: A [Logger] instance.
 - `healthMonitor`: A [Health Monitor].
   Each health check will be called with the [Awilix] container.
 - `healthMethods`: Health methods to determine health status for each health endpoint.
   See [createHealthy].
   The `health` key must be provided and will be used by default for any unspecified health checks.
-  - `start`: Async function called before server startup.
+- `start`: Async function to wait on before server startup: called before server has started accepting new connections.
-  - `stop`: Async function called on server shutdown.
+- `stop`: Async function to wait on before server shutdown: called after server has stopped accepting new connections.
 - `app`: The Koa app to mount.

 A minimal example (taken from [`server.js`](../examples/server.js)) looks like